aldingsgit/aldingsgit.github.io/index.md

 ### So what about our friend?

-So in the case of my intern friend, what are the appropriate
+So in the case of my intern friend, what is the appropriate rior distribution to use?

+We could try using the beat distribution which is the conjugate prior.

+This equation can be wrote out:

+EQ_6

+If we set alpha and beta to be one we get a probability of 0.5

 He should feel good and optimisti cabout the future while acknowledging there is some level of uncertainty simply outside of his control.
 And